Tibetan quake victims fight China government land grab

 Tibetans make up one of the most discontented minorities, resentful of the ruling Communist Party and the majority Han Chinese.
 Thirty-four Tibetans have set themselves on fire to denounce Chinese rule since March 2011.

-While most Tibetans live in what China calls the Tibet Autonomous Region, large communities are scattered across the neighboring provinces of Qinghai, Sichuan, Gansu and Yunnan, in what is often termed "historic Tibet".
+While most Tibetans live in what China calls the Tibet Autonomous Region, large communities are scattered across the neighbouring provinces of Qinghai, Sichuan, Gansu and Yunnan, in what is often termed "historic Tibet".

 There have been no self-immolations or violent unrest in Gyegu, but many Tibetans said they felt deprived of economic opportunities and hope.